w3f/polkadot-validator-setup/terraform/hetzner/README.md

 ### Ansible user setup

-The included script `setup_users.sh` will create an `ansible` user with the specified password hash.
+The included script `setup_users.sh` will create a `ssh_user` user with the specified password hash.
 This password can also be used when applying the ansible playbook with:

 `ansible-playbook main.yml --become --extra-vars "ansible_become_pass='$SUDO_PW'"`